Do you know a woman who is being abused? A legal rights handbook

 Domestic violence court

-There is an Integrated Domestic Violence Court at the Ontario Court of Justice where the same judge hears both the family law and criminal law cases that involve family violence.
+There is an Integrated Domestic Violence Court at the Ontario Court of Justice.
+This means the same judge hears both the family law and criminal law cases that involve family violence.
 It is located at 311 Jarvis Street in Toronto.

 However, this court cannot hear cases that involve divorce, property division, or child protection.
 It is also only available if you live in Toronto.